Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Existence and Uniqueness

+Note that this mapping is well-defined by our choice of $B_T$.
+The fixed points of $\Gamma$ are then exactly the coherent flows until time~$\horizon$.
+This is, because for any such fixed point $f \in \Gamma(f)$ the first equation in the definition of the set~$\Gamma(f)$ is exactly the definition of $f$ being consistent with~$\EdgeLoading$ until~$\horizon$ (i.e., \Cref{def:ConsistentWithPhysicalModel}) while the second equation is flow conservation at nodes together with consistency with the given routing operator until~$\horizon$ (i.e., \Cref{def:FlowConservation,def:ConsistentWithBehaviouralModel}).

-and the correspondence Clearly, the fixed points $(f,r)$ of $\Gamma$ are exactly the coherent flows~$f$ until time~$\horizon$ (together with their corresponding routing mapping~$r$).
-We now want to show that $\Gamma$ has such a fixed point by applying \Cref{thm:KFGFixedPointThm}.
+We now want to show that $\Gamma$ has such a fixed point by applying \Cref{thm:KFGFixedPointThm} to $K\subseteq L^p(\IR)^{E\times I \times \{+,-\}}$ equipped with the weak topology.
 Hence, we have to show that the requirements of this \namecref{thm:KFGFixedPointThm} are satisfied: